ITECS-IN/Ops-Log-App/frontend/SSR_README.md

-# Shift Log - Server-Side Rendering (SSR) Setup
+# Ops-log - Server-Side Rendering (SSR) Setup

-This document explains the SSR implementation for the Shift Log marketing landing page.
+This document explains the SSR implementation for the Ops-log marketing landing page.

 ## Overview